fabric/fabric/sites/docs/upgrading.rst

   appropriate, or `~invoke.exceptions.Exit` for a `sys.exit` equivalent.
 (Or just call `sys.exit` if you want a no-questions-asked immediate exit that even our CLI machinery won't touch.)

-..
-TODO: check up on modern-Fabric compatible patchwork for confirm

 The result::